 Credit risk assessment

-This approach has proven particularly valuable for reaching underserved segments, including young adults, immigrants, and small business owners who lack conventional credit histories.
-For example, some innovative fintech companies use mobile phone data, such as contacts, social media activity, and geographical patterns, to create alternative credit scores, enabling instant loan decisions for individuals whom traditional banks and credit unions would typically deny.
-This data-driven approach not only helps banks tap into new market segments but also promotes financial inclusion while maintaining prudent risk management practices.
+For example, innovative fintech companies use mobile phone data, such as contacts, social media activity, and geographical patterns, to create alternative credit scores, enabling instant loan decisions for individuals whom traditional banks and credit unions would typically deny.

 Operational efficiency